 Rehabilitation succeeds when undertaken by a multidisciplinary team; the doctor is an important member of the team.
 The specific roles of a doctor relate to their expert knowledge about (a) disease, its natures, cause, prognosis, and specific management and (b) the process of rehabilitation, which training in rehabilitation gives them.
 No other profession has specific training in rehabilitation.

 The new curriculum, which was implemented in 2021, emphasises the broad scope of rehabilitation.
 It applies equally across all ages from birth to death, it applies equally across all diseases and at all stages of any illness, and it applies in all settings from intensive care to the person’s home.
 Rehabilitation is interested in all aspects of a person’s illness from direct motor losses, through all psychological and practical consequences, to the effects on friends, family and others.
 The training programme reflects this broad scope.

 Currently much of a consultant’s work will relate to neurological conditions, including spinal cord injury, as well as the results of trauma, including people with amputation, and musculoskeletal conditions and chronic pain.
 Other areas of interest are developing.
 For example rehabilitation after trauma is growing quite fast, and rehabilitation for people who have had Covid-19 is now becoming vital.
 Other growth areas include cardio-pulmonary rehabilitation, psychological and functional disorders, delivering rehabilitation outside hospital settings, tele-rehabilitation and the use of technology.
 Individual consultants, after training, will usually develop more specialised areas of interest.

-Entry into Rehabilitation Medicine training is possible following successful completion of both a foundation programme and a core training programme.
-There are four core training programmes for Rehabilitation Medicine training:
+Entry into rehabilitation training programmes is possible following successful completion of both a foundation programme and one of the following core training programmes: